vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 * `spec.storage` allocates a PVC with 20GB for data
 * `spec.image` is unset to use VM image at operator's discretion

-On `Resources` tab a list of created k8s resources is displayed.
+On `Resources` tab, a list of created k8s resources is displayed.
 Make sure that `Deployment` there is ready and pods are running without crashlooping.

 Let's expose the VictoriaMetrics so that we could open its UI in a browser:
 ```yaml